Splitting the Assets: Property Division & Settlement

 We have agreed – do we have to go to Court?

-- A Binding Financial Agreement setting out the deal; or
+- A Binding Financial Agreement setting out any deal reached; or

-- A “Consent Order” lodged at Court but which does not require Court attendance.
+- A “Consent Order” setting out the agreement lodged at Court but which does not require Court attendance.

 He didn't contribute to my super, it's mine isn't it?